1jsingh/alphazero_tictactoe/README.md

 # Alphazero for 6-6-4 Tictactoe
-Implementation of alphazero learning approach for 6-6-4 Tictactoe
+Implementation of alphazero learning algorithm for 6-6-4 Tictactoe

 ## Trained Alphazero agent vs human!